My Writing

 (The Tomato – March/April 2021) – 2022 Finalist for an Alberta Magazine Publisher Association Short Essay Award

-My husband’s new cocktail making hobby opened us up to both novelty and tradition as we navigated the first year of COVID closures.
+My husband’s cocktail making hobby opened us up to both novelty and tradition as we navigated the first year of COVID closures.

 Sean Caulfield: Art’s Role in Inspiring Thoughtful Conversations about the Coronavirus Pandemic